5. JavaScript API Reference

 First a warning: the JavaScript API is experimental.
 It may change incompatibly even in minor versions of the compiler.

-• futlib.class.js: An intermediate build artifact.
-Feel free to delete it.
+• futlib.class.js: an intermediate JavaScript build artifact.

 The module exports a function, newFutharkContext, which is a factory function that returns a Promise producing a FutharkContext instance (see below).
 A simple usage example: